Label The Photomicrograph Based On The Hints Provided.

 • Fluorescence Microscopy: This technique uses fluorescent dyes or proteins to label specific cellular components.
 The specimen is illuminated with specific wavelengths of light, causing the labeled structures to emit light of a different wavelength, providing highly specific and detailed information.

 • Electron Microscopy (TEM & SEM): Electron microscopy offers far higher resolution than light microscopy.
 Transmission Electron Microscopy (TEM) allows for visualization of internal ultrastructure, while Scanning Electron Microscopy (SEM) provides high-resolution images of the surface of specimens.
-However, these techniques require extensive sample preparation and are typically not used for live specimens.
+Still, these techniques require extensive sample preparation and are typically not used for live specimens.

 The type of microscopy used is often crucial information provided in the hints accompanying a photomicrograph.
 Knowing this is the first step towards accurate labeling.